 Gruene Hall.
 Courtesy of Gruene Historic District.

+The entire town of Gruene is listed on the National Register of Historic Places.
 Stroll the streets of the Gruene Historic District and browse the shops housed in 19th-century brick storefronts.
 Boot scoot across the wooden floorboards of Gruene Hall, Texas’ oldest dance hall, where big-name music stars and up-and-comers have been performing since 1878.

 Jacob’s Well is home to one of Texas’ longest underwater caves.
 Wander through art galleries and watch artists craft colorful sculptures at Wimberley Glassworks.
 Stop by Bella Vista Ranch to pick up a bottle of fresh-pressed olive oil or small batch wine.

 Belly up to The Barbecue Capital of Texas, where lip-smacking restaurants include The Original Black’s Barbecue, family-run since 1932.
 Marvel at the architecture of the Caldwell County Courthouse and browse the fun shops, galleries, restaurants and historic theater around the town square.
 See where outlaws were once held at the Caldwell County Jail Museum.